rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/manual-setup.md

 Then follow the command line prompts to create the first user.
 Createsuperuser is a Django base feature but there are some custom fields which are mandatory.
 These include:

-- `role`: The options are: `1 - Clinical Lead, 2 - Clinician, 3 - NPDA Site Administrator, 4 - RCPCH Audit Team`.
+- `role`: The options are: `1 - Coordinator, 2 - Editor, 3 - Reader, 4 - RCPCH Audit Team`.
 If the integer selected in 1-3 (ie a role within the NPDA site) KCH is automatically allocated.
 If it is an RCPCH user, `is_rcpch_staff` is automatically set to true, as is `is_rcpch_audit_team_member`

 - `is_rcpch_audit_team_member`: `True|False`.